Juan Rulfo was alive in Philly this week

 This master of Latin American literature, better at moments than the better known Gabriel García Márquez or Carlos Fuentes, was a very introverted and shy man who rarely gave a press interview.

 He probably had secret disdain for the marketing of the book industry and the authors who glow in it, accepting and sometimes even enjoying the spotlight as only public figures do.
-That was, perhaps from the get-go, who Juan Rulfo was: a bit ambivalent and a sincere man.
+That was, perhaps from the get-go, who Juan Rulfo was: a bit ambivalent and a lot a sincere man.

 He was ambivalent in his literary inclinations, and his disbelief in the institutions, new priests, and new inquisitions of the entire literary world was quite evident.
-But he never expressed it.
+But he never bother to express it.

 He wrote, and he remain silent.
 Completely.
 Shut up.
-To the extent that the readers who gave him positive reviews started to disbelieve the master, and the master became even more doubtful of the vain reasons for the popularity of his work.
+To the extent that the readers who gave him positive reviews started to disbelieve the master, and the master became even more doubtful of the vain reasons for the unwanted popularity of his work and his name.

-As a decent man, who went to School for Accounting, all he did in the latter part of his life was to hold menial jobs and, during his leisure time, took pictures with a now obsolete camera that may be in some museum in his native Mexico.
+As a decent man, who for practical reasons went to School for Accounting, all he did in the latter part of his life was to hold menial jobs and, during his leisure time, took pictures with a now obsolete camera that may be in some museum in his native Mexico.

-He was a car tire salesman, Mariana Hernández y Rojas —a Temple University PhD Student who was our guest at “Literature to Listen to” episode— told me this week during the hour of conversation of our new podcast recording.
+He was a car tire salesman, and also an immigration officer, Mariana Hernández y Rojas —a Temple University PhD Student who was our guest at “Literature to Listen to” episode— told me this week during the hour of conversation of our new podcast recording.

-This is the man who wrote classic short stories like “Luvina”; “Macario”; “Diles que no me maten”; “El Llano en llamas”, then “Pedro Páramo”, his only short novel, and then nothing.
+This is the man who wrote classic short stories like “Luvina”; “Macario”; “Diles que no me maten”; “El Llano en llamas”, then “Pedro Páramo”, his only short novel— and then nothing.

-Juan Rulfo, the writer-turned-photographer was simply an authentic writer who remarked once that his favorite place to get names for his characters was the public cemetery.
+Juan Rulfo, the writer-turned-photographer, turned into a character of his poetic world, was simply an ordinary human being and an authentic writer who remarked once that his favorite place to get names for his characters was the public cemetery.

 He is little-known in the English-speaking world — although his works have been translated — maybe even forgotten altogether.
 Not anymore, thanks to the Internet and the Podcasting technology.